Unequal Division of Matrimonial Property

 - 20 June 2017

-Under Alberta’s Matrimonial Property Act, there is a presumption that all property acquired during marriage is divided equally between the spouses, as long as the property is not exempt (see my post on exempt property).
+Under Alberta’s Matrimonial Property Act, there is a presumption that all property acquired during marriage is divided equally between the spouses, as long as the property is not exempt.
 It does not matter if the property is held in joint names or in one spouse’s name alone.
 However, there may be an unequal division of the property if it would not be “just and equitable” to divide it equally.

 In What Circumstances Would a Court Rule to Distribute Assets Unequally?